What are the fundraising trends in the generative AI market?

 Where is investor attention shifting in generative AI?

-For ongoing tracking of where investor attention is moving across models, agents, coding, governance, creative tools, and enterprise workflows, see the generative AI market report.
+For more detail on where investor attention is shifting across agents, tooling, governance, workflow applications, and foundation models, see the generative AI market report.

 INSIGHTS